 Instructions

 - Fit the mixer with the dough hook and add 4 cups of flour to the milk and yeast mixture.
 Turn the mixer to low (speed level 2 on a KitchenAid mixer) and beat to start to bring the dough together.
-As the dough beats, slowly add enough remaining flour to bring the dough together into a soft, smooth dough.
+Slowly drizzle in the melted butter then add enough remaining flour to bring the dough together into a soft, smooth dough.
 The dough should clean the sides of the bowl, but still stick slightly to the bottom. (*See note.)

 - Spray a bowl large enough to hold double the amount of dough with non-stick spray, or coat it with a bit of melted butter.
 Remove the dough from the mixing bowl, shape it into a ball, and plop it down into the greased bowl.
 Spray a sheet of plastic wrap with non-stick spray, or brush it with a bit of melted butter, and use it to cover the bowl.

 - Let the dough rest at room temperature until it has doubled in size.
-Depending on the temperature of the room, this will take between 45 min, and 1 ½ hours. (*See note below about controling the temperature of the dough.)
+Depending on the temperature of the room, this will take between 45 min, and 1 ยฝ hours. (*See note below about controlling the temperature of the dough.)

 - Spray two sheets of plastic wrap with non-stick spray, or brush them with a bit of melted butter and loosely cover each loaf.

-- Allow the loaves to rise at room temperature until they double in size again, rising over the tops of the pans, 45 minutes - 1 ½ hours.
+- Allow the loaves to rise at room temperature until they double in size again, rising over the tops of the pans, 45 minutes - 1 ยฝ hours.

 - While the loaves rise, preheat your oven to 375 degrees.
 When the loaves are fully risen, bake for 35-45 minutes, until they are golden brown and an instant read thermometer plunged into the center of one of the loaves registers between 190 - 200 degrees.